hvac-io/hvac-io.github.io/_posts/2014-05-23-fake-mk802-in-the-wild.md

 ![Allwinner A10s side 2](/images/A10s-side2.JPG "A10s side 2")

 If you intend to buy these devices, be careful.
-There is no way to differentiate between the genuine products from the fakes simply by looking at their enclosures.
+There is no way to differentiate between the genuine products and the fakes simply by looking at their enclosures.